erikvega/regardingthemoon/README.md

 # [re: the moon](https://regardingthemoon.herokuapp.com/)

-web app that utilizes NPM libraries to gernate metahpors about the moon. built with [express](https://expressjs.com/) for routing and [EJS](https://ejs.co/) for views.
+web app that utilizes NPM libraries to generate metaphors about the moon. built with [express](https://expressjs.com/) for routing and [EJS](https://ejs.co/) for views.

 * deployed using heroku